NagisaCyberCat/Nagis-PNGTuber/README.md

-# Nagi's PNGTuber is a Fork from PNGTuber-Plus by kaiakairos.
+# Nagi's PNGTube Studio 1.0.0a is a Fork from PNGTuber-Plus by kaiakairos.

-## Upcoming Features
+## New Features
 - Spout Support

+## Update Godot Version
+- 4.6.2